 - making a referral to a mental health professional

 The Counseling Center does not provide documentation or "excuse notes" for missed classes or assignments.
 Concerns related to missed classes or assignments should be addressed with the class professor or Office of Undergraduate and Graduate Studies.
-Students seeking academic accommodations related to their mental health should contact Disability Support Services.
+Students seeking academic accommodations related to their mental health should contact Disability and Accessibility Services.

 For additional resources on supporting students in distress, please consider the online modules below:

 - Kognito is a free online tool for students, faculty, staff, and administrators learn to recognize signs of psychological distress in various student populations.
 Users learn how to approach students in distress and make appropriate referrals to campus support services through online role-plays and conversations with virtual students.
 Learners attain interactive practice with challenging conversations related to mental health.

 - Interactive Learning Module created by the University of Minnesota that allows participants to effectively identify, engage, and share resources with students who may have mental health concerns.